UoRLibrary/boo-query-gen/README.md

 Embed the code in initBooWidget to include the Boolean Query Generator on a webpage.

 ##### Hosting on your own server
-Copy files 1-5 to your webserver/CMS and update the paths in the following files:
+Copy files 1-5 to your webserver/CMS and update the file paths to the html/css/js in the following files to match their new location on your webserver/CMS:
 *  booTStrap.js
 *  booWidget.js
 *  initBooWidget